Medan North Sumatra, Indonesia Travel Guide

 Explore a wide array of local dishes and beverages.

-Navigating Medan's bustling streets and busy markets.
+Navigating Medan's bustling streets and crowded markets.

 Interacting with local people using basic Indonesian phrases fosters warmth.